ReshetovItsMe/learn-nodejs-hw/Module 3. In-memory CRUD REST service with validation./README.md

 * login validationis required;
 * password must contain letters and numbers;
 * user’s age must be between 4 and 130.

 In case of any property does not meet the validation requirements or the field is absent, return 400 (Bad Request) and detailed error message.
+For requests validation use special packages like joi (<https://github.com/hapijs/joi/>, <https://www.npmjs.com/package/express-joi-validation/>)